toyo97/ETPsolver/README.md

 For the algorithm details please read the full [report](https://github.com/toyo97/ETPsolver/blob/master/Report.pdf).

 ## Requirements
-To execute the program you must have a working installation of JRE and then you can wither build the jar executable file or simply compile and then run the Main java class.
+To execute the program you must have a working installation of JRE and then you can either build the jar executable file or simply compile and then run the Main java class.

 ## Usage